johnwcowan/pdp8x/devs.md

  * FF is a 1-bit register indicating that the FPP is *not* executing instructions.

+ * FSTEP is a 1-bit register indicating that the FPP will execute a single instruction when started.

 DOP = 1: Skip when FPP is done (FPINT).